PHI302 Causation in Science

 Texts and links will be available on Fronter.
 As preparation to the course, we recommend the book Causation - A very short introduction, Oxford University Press 2013, by Stephen Mumford and Rani Lill Anjum.
 This book briefly introduces most of the topics that will be discussed in the course.

 Students have to attend at least 65 % of the lectures/seminars.
+Mandatory written and oral assignments.
+Mandatory activities are valid until the next time the course is offered.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)